noorvir/dink/README.md

 `yarn install && yarn dev`
 ```

-Two months later, you decide to rename the `app` directory to `dashboard` because that's
+Two months later, you decide to rename the `app` directory to `dashboard` _cuz that's kool now_.
-what everyone else is doing.
-You find and replace all the usages of `app` with `dashboard`
+You find and replace all the usages of `app` with `dashboard` in your code.
+That's great but
-in your code which is great but now, suddenly your docs are out of sync.
+you forgot about the docs, which are now silently out of date.

-This is a contrived example but something like this happens surprisingly often.
-Dink helps
+Something like this happens surprisingly often.
+Dink helps solve this by letting you establish
-solve this by letting you link which docs link what code.
+dependencies between docs and code with a one line Markdown comment.

 # How it works